 A warm house

-Keeping the house warm and well insulated will also decrease your baby's risk of developing bronchiolitis.
+Keeping the house warm and well-insulated will also decrease your baby's risk of developing bronchiolitis.
+Read more about keeping your home warm and dry.

 Stay away from people with coughs and colds